ri-sh/Form16Extractor/README.md

 ## Architecture

-The library uses a domain-driven design approach:
+The library uses a domain-driven design approach with comprehensive tax calculation and consolidation capabilities:

 ```
 form16_extractor/